saagie/whyat-js/README.md

     - appVersion
     - platform
     - userAgent
-- defaultAutoPageTracking: an option configuration to enable/disable auto-tracking of page visited.
+- autoTrackPageVisited: a optional configuration to enable/disable auto-tracking of page visited.
     - domContentLoaded: true by default, track page visited on `DOMContentLoaded` event
     - hashChange: true by default, track page visited on `hashchange` event, when url hash is modified (useful for app single page app)
+- tenantConfig: a optional configuration to specify how to set tenant if not already define
+    - extractTenant: is a function declaration with `document.location` as default parameter to define how get the tenant name or id

+By default the tenant (if not already define via the tenant option) is set from the `document.location.hostname`, we take the first part before the first `-` or `.`
+Example: `mytenant-myapp.mydomain.com` or `mytenant.myapp.mydomain.com`, we set tenant with `mytenant` value

 ```
 const tracker = init({
       url: 'https://tracker.saagie.io/track/event',
+      area: 'datacenter1',
+      tenant: 'Saagie',
       application: 'Saagie Datagovernance',
       platform: 'Production',
       user: {